-Like Payne, Ramsammy who also attends Guelph-Humber explains that while her side hustle is important to her, she realizes that school is her main priority.
+Like Payne, Ramsammy, who also attends Guelph-Humber, explains that while her side hustle is important to her, school is her main priority.

-“At the end of the day school comes first because you need your degree or your diploma,” she explains.
+“At the end of the day school comes first because you need your degree or your diploma,” she says.